ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Pending-Permissions-Screen.md

 **ID: US-BTC-470**

-Description: In the portal, the "Pending Permissions" screen has been enhanced to be accessible to visually impaired users.
-It is now possible to navigate using a screen reader in an orderly and logical manner, making it easier to find and activate the necessary permissions.
-Each component on the screen is clearly described with semantic identification, ensuring that users can navigate independently and intuitively.
+Description: In the portal, the "Pending Permissions" screen has been adjusted to enhance the experience for users with visual impairments.
+With the use of a screen reader, navigation is now easy to follow, with a clear and logical order.
+Each element on the screen is described in an understandable manner, with precise identification, allowing users to recognize and activate permissions independently.
+This significantly improves accessibility and usability, ensuring that everyone can interact with the screen efficiently.